The long beginning: 1820s - 1950s

 Charles Babbage was a polymath — an inventor, mathematician, engineer, and philosopher — whose brilliance was matched only by his stubbornness.
 Born in 1791 in London, he was educated at Trinity College, Cambridge, where he found the mathematics curriculum obsolete and took it upon himself to study more advanced works.

-After the Analytical Engine was effectively shelved in the 1840s due to lack of funding and technological limitations, Babbage continued working on improvements to mechanical computing, designing a Difference Engine No. 2, which was never built in his lifetime but was later successfully constructed in 1991 using contemporary 19th-century tooling and tolerances (It performed perfectly, but more on that next week).
+After the Analytical Engine was effectively shelved in the 1840s due to lack of funding and technological limitations, Babbage continued working on improvements to mechanical computing, designing a Difference Engine No. 2, which was never built in his lifetime but was later successfully constructed in 1991 using contemporary 19th-century tooling and tolerances (It performed perfectly, but more on that ina a future installment).
 He also conducted research into cryptography, railway efficiency, and even the postal system.
 Despite his many contributions, Babbage grew increasingly bitter toward government bureaucracy and the scientific establishment, whom he blamed for failing to support his work adequately.
 Despite Babbage disparaging Lovelace’s desire to take over fundraising and PR, he always acknowledged her genius.

-Ada Lovelace's contributions to computer science remained largely forgotten after her death in 1852, until her pioneering documentations were rediscovered in the early?
-20th century.
-Alan Turing is said to have referred to her notes (above) when designing Bombe during World War II.
+Ada Lovelace's contributions to computer science remained largely forgotten after her death in 1852, until her pioneering documentations were rediscovered in the early 20th century.
+Alan Turing is said to have referred to her notes when designing Bombe during World War II.
 Today, she is rightly celebrated as the first computer programmer: a woman who, despite societal constraints, visualized the future of computing more accurately than her male contemporaries.
 Ada died young, age 36, of uterine cancer.
 The second Tuesday of October is celebrated as Ada Lovelace Day in England.
 A first edition of her first published algorithm sold at auction in 2018 for £95,000 ($123,000 US).

 Much of Babbage’s work was also forgotten after his death in 1871; nonetheless, his ideas deeply influenced future computing pioneers.
 These concepts, particularly a programmable machine, laid the foundation for the development of modern computers.